mifa43/test/README.md

 > To create a contact, it is necessary to fill in the fields and add a contact by pressing the button.

+### List of all contacts

+> To view your contact list, tap contacts in the navigation bar and a contact information tab will be displayed